janaipakos/janaipakos.github.io/_posts/2016-10-03-Master-Haskell-Notes.md

     + Computes function until reaching the bottom
     + Bottom- Refers to the computation that does not result in a value.
 Cannot be simplified further.
 Another word for reducible expression.
 - @ Match (`At Match`)- Pattern match a value and use it with one symbol (similar to a mixin)
-- ETA Reduction- Remove vsrisbles thst are repeated on both sides of the equals sign
+- ETA Reduction- Remove variables that are repeated on both sides of the equals sign
 - Function Composition ( . )= Chain functions from the right to the left
-- Funtion Application ( $) - Replace parentheses that edn to the right.
-However, don't make huge composition chains, use let bindings as labels
+- Function Application ( $) - Replace parentheses that end to the right.
+However, don't make huge composition chains; use let bindings as labels

 ## Recursion Rules
 1. Consider the type of the function